Introduction Trajectory Calculations

 - θ = ½ × Asin((g × R) / v₀²)

 This gives the low-angle (direct) solution.
-Because sin is symmetric around 90°, there is also a high-angle (arcing) solution: θ_high = 90° − θ_low.
+There is also a high-angle (arcing) solution: θ_high = 90° − θ_low.

-If (g × R) / v₀² > 1, the target is out of range for the given speed — no real solution
+If (g × R) / v₀² > 1, the target is out of range no real solution exists.
+Always

 using UnityEngine;